burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The Language started as a project in Bell Labs in 1979 ([3], [https://www.stroustrup.com/bs_faq.html#invention](https://www.stroustrup.com/bs_faq.html#invention).
 The principles of C++ language, which B.Stroustrup put into the Language, were documented between 1981 and 1991.
 According to B.Stroustroup, they existed even before the decision of standardization that took place in 1989.
 More importantly, the principles of the Language, even in 2024, are still inside it, and they are the heart of the Language ([3]):

 1. No implicit violation of static type system.
-2. Provide good support for user-defined types similar to language built-in types.
+2. Provide the same good support for user-defined types as implementaion provide for own built-in types.
-3. The locality of memory access patterns for variables and arrays is suitable for hardware in the long term.
-And language should support it.
+3. The locality of memory access patterns for variables and arrays is suitable for hardware in the long term, and language should support it.
 4. Two Zero-Overhead principles:

     * a.
 What you don't use, you should not pay for.